nossie531/simple_scan/README.md

 simple_scan
 ===

-`Iterator` extension trait for simple scan.
+`Iterator` extensions for simple scan operation.

 *The author of this crate is not good at English.*
 *Forgive me if the document is hard to read.*